Data quality monitoring

 Review logged results

-By default, the results of an anomaly detection scan are saved in the schema in a table named _quality_monitoring_summary
+By default, the results of an data quality monitoring scan are saved in the schema in a table named _quality_monitoring_summary

-to which only the user who enabled anomaly detection has access.
+to which only the user who enabled data quality monitoring has access.
 To configure the name or location of the logging table, see Set parameters for freshness and completeness evaluation.

 The table has the following information: